noxthot/ss22_julia_workshop/pages/datascience/loading_data.md

 # Loading data into dataframes

 Data science mostly requires to work with tabular data.
-With [`DataFrames.jl`](https://dataframes.juliadata.org/stable/) Julia provides a set of tools for reading, exploring and manipulating tabular data.
+With [`DataFrames.jl`](https://dataframes.juliadata.org/stable/), Julia provides a set of tools for loading, exploring, and manipulating tabular data.
 When you are already familiar with `pandas` (Python) or `dplyr` (R) you will be quickly able to get started with data wrangling using `DataFrames.jl`, since design and functionality are quite similar.
 Before we actually work with a given data set, we need to understand how to read and store it.

 First of all, you need to add and load the package:
 ```julia-repl